JSheare/TGF_and_glow_search_program/README.md

 ###**Additional (developer) modes:**
 The program also includes several bonus modes that can be used to skip various algorithms; they include:
-- skcali: Skips the scintillator calibration algorithm (and therefore the long event search algorithm to keep things from breaking).
+- skcali: Skips the scintillator calibration algorithm.

 - skshort: Skips the short event search algorithm.